ZaferUz/python-coding-challenges/README.md

 # Python Coding Challenges

-List of coding challenges within Python workshop as follows;
+List of coding some challenges within Python;